werf/werf/docs/_includes/cli/werf_helm_deploy_chart.md

             Resources tracking timeout in seconds
       --tmp-dir='':
-            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --values=[]:
+            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --username='':
+            chart repository username (if using CHART as a chart reference) --values=[]:
-            Specify helm values in a YAML file or a URL (can specify multiple)
+            Specify helm values in a YAML file or a URL (can specify multiple) --verify=false:
+            verify the package against its signature (if using CHART as a chart reference) --version='':
+            specific version of a chart.
+Without this, the latest version is fetched (if using
+            CHART as a chart reference)
 ```